fluree/fluree.crypto/README.md

 ### Tests

-For CLJS tests to work, you'll need to do the following things:

-- `npm install -g karma-cli`
-- Install Google Chrome if you don't already have it.
-- You might also want to run `npx webpack` to make sure that has everything it needs to run.

 You can run the CLJ and CLJS test suites like this: `make test`.

-If you want to run one or the other you can do `make cljtest` or `make cljstest`.
+If you want to run one or the other you can do `make test-clj` or `make test-cljs`.

 ### Building